offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} gene expression` - The process by which a gene is synthesized into a gene product.
 When the gene product is...

-   * a protein, the gene is transcribed to mRNA and translated to a protein.
+   * a protein, the gene is transcribed to mRNA which in turn is translated to a protein.
    * functional RNA, the gene is transcribed to a type of RNA that isn't mRNA (only mRNA is translated to a protein).

    ```{svgbob}